-At the School we believe that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
-The School uses its best endeavours to secure special educational provision for pupils for whom this is required, that is 'additional to and different from' that provided within the differentiated curriculum to better respond to the four areas of need identified in the new Code of Practice September 2014.
+The School believes that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
+The School uses its best endeavours to secure special educational provision for pupils for whom this is required, that is 'additional to and different from' that provided within the adapted curriculum to better respond to the four areas of need identified in the Code of Practice September 2014.

-- Communication and interaction

-- Cognition and learning
+- Communication and Interaction - Cognition and Learning

-- Social, mental and emotional health
+- Social, Mental and Emotional health - Sensory/Physical

-- Sensory/physical